WDAqua/ReMatch/README.md

 1. Backend: the complete process of reading PATTY data and create embeddings, with the cosine similarity code
 1. Frontend: the complete process of reading a question and processing it
 1. Textrazor_Api: the API wrapper for the textrazor service
-1. JsonQueryParser: the QALD dataset reader (edited)
 1. main: where the magic happens
 1. api: for the web UI interface

-## Any other issues:
+## Any other issues while running the code:
-Please try solving it before telling me :)
+Please email to Yasher (yaser.jaradeh@uni-bonn.de) or Kuldeep (kskuldeepvit@gmail.com) if you face any problem.